LidarCLIP or: How I Learned to Talk to Point Clouds: Experiments

-Here we demonstrate our approach's flexibility by applying existing work on CLIP to our LidarCLIP embeddings.
-First, we show two generative applications by adopting the models and weights provided by prior works that incorporate CLIP.
-We use ClipCap \cite{clipcap}, an image captioning model, for lidar-to-text generation, and CLIP-guided stable diffusion\footnote{\url{https://github.com/huggingface/diffusers/tree/main/examples/community}} \cite{rombach2022high} for lidar-to-image generation.
-In both cases, we replace the expected text or image embeddings with a point cloud embedding.
+To demonstrate the flexibility of LidarCLIP, we integrate it with two existing CLIP-based generative models.
+For lidar-to-text generation, we utilize an image captioning model called ClipCap \cite{clipcap}, and for lidar-to-image generation, we use CLIP-guided Stable Diffusion\footnote{\url{https://github.com/huggingface/diffusers/tree/main/examples/community}}~\cite{rombach2022high}.
+In both cases, we replace the expected text or image embeddings with our point cloud embedding.

+We evaluate image generation with the widely used Fréchet Inception Distance (FID) \cite{parmar2022aliased_short}.
+For this, we randomly select $\approx$6000 images from ONCE \textit{val} and generate images using CLIP-generated captions, CLIP features, or a combination of both.
+While FID is widely used, it has been shown to sometimes align poorly with human judgment \cite{kynkaanniemi2022role}.
+To complement this evaluation, we use CLIP-FID, with a different CLIP model to avoid any bias.
+We also implement pix2pix \cite{isola2017image} as a baseline for lidar-to-image generation.
+Notably, this setting not only evaluates the image generation performance but also serves as a proxy for assessing the captioning quality.
+Our results, presented in \cref{tab:image_generation}, demonstrate that incorporating captions significantly improves the photo-realism of the generated images.
+Interestingly, LidarCLIP with captions even outperforms image CLIP without captions, underscoring the effectiveness of our approach in generating high-quality images from point cloud data.

-Some results are shown in \cref{fig:generative_results}.
+Some qualitative results are shown in \cref{fig:generative_results}.
 We find that both generative tasks work fairly well out of the box.
 The generated images are not entirely realistic, partly due to a lack of tuning on our side, but there are clear similarities with the reference images.
 This demonstrates that our lidar embeddings can capture a surprising amount of detail.
 We hypothesize that guiding the diffusion process locally, by projecting regions of the point cloud into the image plane, would result in more realistic images.
 We hope that future work can investigate this avenue.
 Similarly, the captions can pick up the specifics of the scene.
-However, we notice that more ``generic'' images result in captions with very low diversity, such as ``several cars driving down a street next to tall buildings''.
+However, we notice that more `generic' images result in captions with very low diversity, such as ``several cars driving down a street next to tall buildings''.
 This is likely an artifact of the fact that the captioning model was trained on COCO, which only contains a few automotive images and has a limited vocabulary.